grace-notes/website/contents/topics/life-of-christ.md

 have not known the deep things of Satan, as they call them - I place no other burden on you.”

-· The sin with Jezebel was not institutionalized within the church there.
+&bull; The sin with Jezebel was not institutionalized within the church there.

-· Rather, many members of this local body went out to visit her and more.
+&bull; Rather, many members of this local body went out to visit her and more.

-· So there is discipline only against those who go out, and not against the church itself.
+&bull; So there is discipline only against those who go out, and not against the church itself.

 (d) Revelation 3:1-3 (to Sardis), “(1) To the angel of the church in